Brač: Venetian rule 1420-1797

 The peace held until the War of Candia.
 Refugees from the Makarska area and from Bosnia and Hercegovina settled particularly on the Eastern part of Brač.
 Already in 1645, a number of families founded Vrhbrač, near the ruins of a small church of St. Martin.
 Vrhbrač was later called Sumartin.
 Although the older families complained about the refugees, the Venetian administration protected them and gave them privileges, in the hope that they would provide soldiers in their ongoing war with the Turks.
 The new settlers were usually dealing directly with the Venetian administration instead of the Brač council.
 But Venetian mismanagement and corruption have left the island even poorer than usual.
 A Venetian request in 1667 for 70 soldiers could only be partially fulfilled with 40 soldiers.
 The privileges of the new settlers were upheld until the French reign more than a hundred years later.

+From 1643 to 1648, the galley Brač was led by elected sopracomitos (captain) Juraj Mladineo.
+According to report by Superintendent General for Dalmatia and Albania Tommaso Contarini from 28 June 1647, Mladineo defended Split in three battles against the Turks in 1647.
+Mladineo asked for his five-year term to be prolonged, and doge Francesco Molin approved that request in 1648.
+Mladineo died in 1651, and the doge wrote to knez Christofor da Canli to ask the great council to elect a new sopracomitos.
+Mladineo's successor was Šimun Božičević-Nadali until 1657, followed by Ivan Vusio from 1658 to 1663.

+According to Superintendent General for Dalmatia and Albania Girolamo Corner, Brač had a population of 5222 in 1682 (1688 men, 2040 women, 890 boys and 604 girls).

+Venice used the internal struggles between the old and new families, between the noble families and the peasants, to their advantage.
+Brač didn't develop, but became poorer and less populated.
+Doge Marco Foscarini wrote in 1762/3 that one more decade of such an administration, and the knez will not administer people, but just some ruins and stones.
+The main town Nerežišća, as most of the inland towns, have lost a lot of people.

+In 1796, just before the fall of Venice, the population of Brač has reached 10,988 people—close to the number in modern times.